MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 - Free projects [HERE](https://www.eastbaysource.com/index.php/downloads)

-**We are an authorized Maslow cnc MANUFACTURER**.
+**We are authorized Maslow cnc MANUFACTURERS**.
 Maslow cnc is an open source project created by Bar Smith, funded and supported by the Maslow community.

-Providers at the moment to choose from:
+Kit providers at the moment:

     @EastBaySource
     @MetalMaslow